 My daughter and I set out one weekend to create a fun and festive fruit and cheese platter for the holidays and this Christmas Tree Fruit & Cheese Platter was born.
 Now I do not take credit for the idea, because I have seen several similar fruit platters floating around.
 However we picked the fruits and cheeses that we like and felt that rosemary gave the look and feel of a real Christmas tree.
 Pretty, right?

 How to make a Christmas Tree Fruit & Cheese Platter

 Choose your fruits and cheeses.
 Keep in mind that not all fruits pair well with cheese.
 For example, bananas and oranges do not; grapes and berries, do.
 Depending on what fruits are in season where you live, you have a variety of options.
 I like to include a variety of cheeses.
 Mix some sharper, firmer cheeses like sharp cheddar, Parmesan and blue cheese with some milder, softer cheeses like jack, Colby and mozzarella.
 Texture is as important as taste.
 Here is a great article on what NOT to pair with cheese.

 That’s it!
-Easy peasy, and you have a beautiful snack platter for Christmas that is sure to impress your guests.
+Easy peasy, and you have a beautiful fruit and cheese platter for Christmas that is sure to impress your guests.
 Make sure to include toothpicks so your guests can easily grab their favorites.